 April 25: Tax Objection talk in Donosti, Euskadi: Yayo Herrero will be talking on “Don’t follow the rules, and build a new world with your taxes money”.
 Emakumeen Etxea, Okendo 9 at 7pm.
 More information here (in Spanish).

-May 2nd, Barcelona: Press Conference presenting the GCOMS Statement on global military spending, with SIPRI data and GDAMS message at the center.
+May 2nd, Barcelona: Press Conference at 11:30am at La Fede, presenting the GCOMS Statement on global military spending, with SIPRI data and GDAMS message at the center.

 April 18, London: Vigil with Women in Black, London